 The Caféothèque of Paris

 This cozy coffee shop serves up excellent espresso drinks, filter/Chemex, and iced coffees.
 There is no wifi and they ban laptops on the weekend so that helps keep the chill vibe.
-They also roast their beans on site and have a few pastries/desserts to nibble on.
+They also roast their beans on-site and have a few pastries/desserts to nibble on.
 It does get a little crowded on the weekend since it’s located very close to Notre Dame and the Seine.

 52 Rue de l’Hôtel de ville, 75004 (See On Google Maps)

 This is a super hipster and cozy coffee shop with excellent coffee and cold brew.
 The breakfast/brunch options are tasty but expensive so it’s not the place to go eat on a budget.
-It does get busy, especially on the weekends, so visit on the off-peak times if you want a more chilled atmosphere.
+It does get busy, especially on the weekends, so visit during the off-peak times if you want a more chilled atmosphere.

 47 Rue de Babylone, 75007 (See On Google Maps)

 Near the hip Canal St. Martin area you’ll find an equally-hip Ten Belles coffee shop selling quality coffee.
 The friendly staff is largely from England so no issues with any language barrier.
 It’s a small joint with limited seating but there is some outdoor seating.
 There is no wifi so it’s a nice place for a reading a book or meeting a friend.
 They also have a small selection of sandwiches, salads, and scones.

 10 Rue de la Grange aux Belles, 75010 (See On Google Maps)